-AUD's library staff is committed to the student.
-Their knowledge of information resources, professionalism and willingness to assist, provides a learning environment where students feel comfortable knowing they can always receive help.
+AUD's library staff is committed to students' academic success.
+Their knowledge of information resources, professionalism and willingness to assist, provides a research environment where students feel comfortable knowing they can always receive help.
 Professional library staff follow an open door policy and instruct students on the best search techniques and offer advice about which resources to use for their academic work.
-Course-integrated library sessions are provided to ensure that students develop the skills needed to research the full range of information resources.
+Course-integrated library sessions are provided to ensure that students develop the skills needed to search the full range of information resources.
 Experienced library staff is always on duty to provide research assistance.
 In addition, students can make an appointment for one-to-one resource or research instruction.
 Library guides are also available to help students navigate resources and services and support more independent information users.

 Policies and procedures are posted on the library's webpage and guide students in the successful use of resources and facilities.
-Visit the Library Services Guide for more information (http://libguides.aud.edu/univcourse/survivalguide)
+Visit the Library's website for more information (https://library.aud.edu)